sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on Software Engineering Challenges and Best Practices for Multi-Institutional Scientific Software Development, August 4
+### IDEAS-ECP Webinar on Software Engineering Challenges and Best Practices for Multi-Institutional Scientific Software Development on Wednesday

 The next webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Software Engineering Challenges and Best Practices for Multi-Institutional Scientific Software Development" and will take place **Wednesday, August 4, 2021, at 10:00 am Pacific time.**
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Software Engineering Challenges and Best Practices for Multi-Institutional Scientific Software Development" and will take place **this Wednesday, August 4, 2021, at 10:00 am Pacific time.**

 This webinar, presented by Keith Beattie (Lawrence Berkeley National